The Violence of Us versus Them

 The phrase, fuck it or kill it, first appeared in the book A Brief History of Everything by Ken Wilber.
 “Testosterone has two, and only two, major drives: fuck it or kill it,” alleges Wilber.

 You’re more prone to violence if you have too much self-esteem (grandiosity).
-Narcissist that think well of themselves that is out of proportion with their accomplishments are people we should be worried about regarding dominance and violence.
+Narcissists who think well of themselves and are out of proportion with their accomplishments are people we should be worried about regarding dominance and violence.

-Pinker: A trio of symptoms that can make for a tyrannical political leader:
+Pinker: A trio of symptoms that can make for an authoritarian political leader:

 • Grandiosity